qassemshaban7/Customer-Project-API-Using-Stored-Procedures/README.md

-# Customer Project API - Stored Procedures Only
+# Customer Project API - Work With Stored Procedures Only

 ## 📌 Overview
 This API is designed to manage **Customers**, **Projects**, and their relationships using **Stored Procedures** in SQL Server.